 Plus, doing it this way puts unnecessary strain on yourself as the year progresses.
 I prefer balancing things out over the year.
-I notice the money disappearing even less if it’s the same amount being deducted, every time, without fail.
+I feel like I notice the money disappearing even less if it’s the same amount being deducted, every week, without fail.

 The Way I Recommend Doing The 52 Week Money Challenge

 Setting up the 52 Week Money Challenge is a simple thing to do.
-Just take whatever savings account you use and automate it to deduct $53 every two weeks from your checking account.
+Take whatever savings account you use and automate it to deduct $53 every two weeks from your checking account.

-I set mine up to match when I get paid.
-When my paycheck hits my checking account, I’ve already got $53 getting deducted from it.
-I don’t even notice the money leaving my account since it’s coming at the same time that I’m getting paid.
+I use Ally Bank and have it set up so that every 2 weeks, Ally withdraws $53 from my checking account and sends it to a savings account.
+The 2-week periods line up with my paychecks.
+Each time my paycheck hits my checking account, I’ve already got $53 getting deducted from it.
+I don’t even notice the money leaving my account since it’s coming out at the same time that I’m getting paid.

 Obviously, the 52 Week Money Challenge isn’t going to make you rich.
-What it does do though is set a floor for what you’ll save each year in cash.
+But what it does do is set a floor for what you’ll save each year.
 We all need that emergency fund.
-If you’re still building it up, then putting away $1,378 automatically is a good way to slowly build it up.
+If you’re still building it up, then putting away $1,378 automatically is a good way to get started.

-Even if you have a full emergency fund, putting away an extra $1,378 into it isn’t a bad idea.
-We all have emergencies, and my guess is that, over the years, you’ll start dipping into that emergency fund.
-Isn’t it much easier to just keep that emergency fund slowly growing, with minimal work, instead of having to scramble to refill it if something happens?
+Even if you have a full emergency fund, saving an extra $1,378 isn’t a bad idea.
+We all have emergencies and my guess is that, over the years, you’ll start dipping into that emergency fund.
+Isn’t it much easier to keep that emergency fund slowly growing, with minimal work, instead of having to scramble to refill it if something happens?